Your perspective matters.

-If you, a friend or family member have traveled somewhere with a wheelchair or another type of mobility device, I want to hear about it!
+If you, a friend or family member have traveled somewhere with a disability, I want to hear about it!
 Some great ideas for articles include reviews of attractions/sights, hotels, air travel, cruise ships/tours, public transportation, taxis, state/national parks, sports stadiums and music/concert venues.
 I am also happy to accept articles that address more general travel, disability and civil rights topics.

 Ready… Set… Go!

 Don’t be shy!
-If you have an idea for a blog post, please e-mail me a copy of your draft article!
+If you have an idea for a blog post, please send me an email at firstname.lastname@example.org with a copy of your draft article!
 Here are a few simple guidelines to help you get started:

 • Let us know who you are – introduce yourself.

 • Plan to write between 350 and 800 words.